andrius7407/GitBeginner/README.md

 $ git add *.java (add all the files with the extension .java)
 $ git remote add origin https://github.com/andrius7407/GitBeginner.git (connect the local files to the repository)
 $ git remote show origin (check the successful connection)
 $ git push -u origin master
+$ git checkout -b newbranch (create a new local branch and switch to it)